phip1611/slidev-slides/2025-10-cyberus-combine-demo/slides.md

 <v-clicks depth="2">

 - Combines modern state-of-the-art web tooling to create slides
-  - UnoCSS, Vite, NodeJS, Vue
+  - UnoCSS, Vite, NodeJS, Vue, Markdown with MDC
 - Suited for simple presentations ... but also
 - Much more powerful than PowerPoint (interactive, live 3D rendering on GPU, ...)
   - [Showcase 1](https://kareimgazer.github.io/py-intro/)